 Actxplorer provided me with a complimentary motorcycle street food tour which I’ve reviewed below.
 Read our full Product Review Disclosure here.

-As many of you will know I’m a bit of a foodie and love sampling as many new and different foods as possible.
+As many of you will know I’m a bit of a foodie and love sampling as many new and different foods as possible, I was keen to try as many Hanoi restaurants and food spots as possible.
 So naturally, when Actxplorer invited me to join them for an early evening street food tour in Hanoi I jumped at the chance.

 Street Food by Bike